Mike Batt

-Michael Philip Batt, LVO (born 6 February 1949) is an English singer-songwriter, musician, arranger, record producer, director and conductor.
-He was formerly the Deputy Chairman of the British Phonographic Industry.
+Michael Philip Batt (born 6 February 1949) is an English singer-songwriter, musician, arranger, record producer, director, and conductor.
+He served as the Deputy Chairman of the British Phonographic Industry.

-Having achieved substantial international success as a solo artist, he is particularly known in the UK for creating The Wombles pop act, writing many hits including the chart-topping "Bright Eyes", and discovering Katie Melua.
+Batt created the novelty pop band The Wombles, after recording the theme song for the animated BBC series of the same name.
+He also composed the song "Bright Eyes" for the 1978 animated film Watership Down.
+Batt promoted the early career of singer Katie Melua after signing her to his label, Dramatico.
+He wrote, arranged and produced her debut album Call Off the Search and her following two albums.

-He has also conducted many of the world's great orchestras, including the London Symphony, Royal Philharmonic, London Philharmonic, Sydney Symphony and Stuttgart Philharmonic in both classical and pop recordings and performances.
+Batt has conducted the London Symphony, Royal Philharmonic, London Philharmonic, Sydney Symphony and Stuttgart Philharmonic.

-Early life and career
+Early life

-Michael Philip Batt was born on 6 February 1949, in Southampton, England.
-He attended Peter Symonds School, Winchester.
-His blog refers to his role as cadet Company Sergeant Major at the school.
+Michael Philip Batt was born in Southampton, England, and attended Peter Symonds School, in Winchester.

+Career

-Batt began his career in pop music at the age of eighteen when he answered an advertisement placed by Ray Williams in the New Musical Express on behalf of Liberty Records.
-Batt initially signed as a songwriter and artist to Liberty, but became head of A&R for the label only months later, at the age of nineteen.
-He signed and produced Tony (TS) McPhee's The Groundhogs and produced their first album, "Scratching the Surface".
+Batt began his career in pop music when he was 18 while answering an advertisement placed by Ray Williams in the New Musical Express on behalf of Liberty Records.
+He was initially signed as a songwriter and artist to Liberty, but at the age of 19 became the head of A&R for the label.

+He signed and produced Tony (TS) McPhee's band, The Groundhogs and produced their first album, Scratching the Surface.
 He produced, co-wrote and played piano on Hapshash and the Coloured Coat's second album, Western Flier.
-Also in 1969, Batt released as producer/artist a Liberty single, his cover version of The Beatles' "Your Mother Should Know".
-He arranged the strings and brass for the band Family's debut album Music in a Doll's House but his arranger credit was omitted from the album packaging.
+Additionally, in 1969, Batt was credited as producer/artist on a Liberty single covering The Beatles' "Your Mother Should Know".